About the Paper

 The Central Queensland News and Blackwater Herald are printed by Capricornia Newspapers Pty Ltd who also publishes the Capricorn Local News, Gladstone Observer, Capricorn Coast Mirror, and The Central Telegraph.

-APN News & Media, the present owners of The Central Queensland News, encompasses newspapers from Mackay to Coffs Harbour along the eastern coastline, and inland to Emerald, Biloela, Ipswich, Toowoomba, Warwick, Lismore, Grafton and Chinchilla.
+Australian Regional Media, the present owners of The Central Queensland News, encompasses newspapers from Mackay to Coffs Harbour along the eastern coastline, and inland to Emerald, Biloela, Ipswich, Toowoomba, Warwick, Lismore, Grafton and Chinchilla.

 The Central Queensland News, first published by the Gibson Family of Emerald in 1937, has progressed over the years from a four page weekly serving the Emerald community, to a large bi-weekly newspaper serving the prosperous Central Highlands.